-After the end of the Schedule Change Period a student cannot drop a course.
-Instead, he or she must withdraw from courses by completing a Course Withdrawal Form.
-Students withdrawing from courses before mid-term receive a "W" for the course; students withdrawing after mid-term receive a "WF" unless the Vice President for Academic Affairs determines that it is a hardship case, in which case a "W" will be recorded.
-The possibility that a student may fail the course will not be considered a hardship.
+After the end of the Drop/Add Period a student cannot drop a course.
+Instead, he or she must withdraw from courses by completing a Course Withdrawal Form obtained from the registrar's office.
+Students withdrawing from courses before mid-term receive a "W" for the course; students withdrawing after mid-term receive a "WF".
+Hardship withdrawals may be granted to students who find it necessary to withdraw from the college.
+See hardship withdrawal section in college catalog for hardship withdrawal procedures.

-After withdrawing from a class, a student loses eligibility for financial aid or veterans' benefits when eligibility depends upon enrollment in that class.
+After withdrawing from a class, a student may loses eligibility for financial aid or veterans' benefits when eligibility depends upon enrollment in that class.